tilt-dev/tilt.build/docs/example_python.md

 ```
 Together, these changes mean that when we build this Dockerfile via this Tiltfile, our Flask app will run in development mode.
 When in development mode, Flask watches for file changes and reloads the server when necessary.

-Let's see what this new configuration looks like:
+Let's see what this new configuration looks like in action:

 <figure>
   <a class="is-image" title="Tilt state after a live_update" href="https://cloud.tilt.dev/snapshot/AdSLjOYLYo5KREvMpd4=">